nushell/nushell/CONTRIBUTING.md

 This keeps a clean enough linear history, while not forcing you to conform to a too strict style while iterating in your PR or fixing small problems.
 As an added benefit the commits on `main` branch are tied to any technical discussion that happened in the PR through their `#1234` issue number.

+> **Note**
-**Pro advice:** In certain circumstances we can agree on rebase-merging a particularly large but connected PR as a series of atomic commits onto the `main` branch to ensure we can more easily revert or bisect particular aspects.
+> **Pro advice:** In certain circumstances we can agree on rebase-merging a particularly large but connected PR as a series of atomic commits onto the `main` branch to ensure we can more easily revert or bisect particular aspects.

 ### A good PR makes a change!